As the wait continues, answering four questions about Jadeveon Clowney and the Seahawks

 Intriguingly, NFL insider Charles Robinson of Yahoo.com said on his podcast Thursday said “there’s some stuff that’s been going on’’ with Clowney’s negotiations that he wasn’t yet ready to detail while indicating that there may be more teams involved than has been thought.

-Meanwhile, Albert Breer of SI.com noted that only is Clowney’s injury history an issue with teams – and the fact that he can’t take physicals at team sites right now with travel prohibited because of the COVID-19 outbreak — but also that “he clashed with coaches in Houston.’’
+Meanwhile, Albert Breer of SI.com noted that only is Clowney’s injury history is an issue with teams – and the fact that he can’t take physicals at team sites right now with travel prohibited because of the COVID-19 outbreak — but also that “he clashed with coaches in Houston.’’
 The combination of those two things, Breer wrote, is “a lot to pair with his financial demands.’’

 Clowney is said to be surprised and disappointed in the offers he has gotten, with some in the league noting this is the first time he has encountered this type of scenario.